JEK-III/DPLandscapePaper/DP_Landscape.md

 #How does publication work?
 ##Availability
-The clearly, the essence of publishing anything is to make it public.
-Science publishing has long had baked into it the notion that access must persist into the future for the use of future researchers.
-Preserving access to print journals has long been the job of the library, but that's changing like everything else.
-Likewise, published dataset must be available now and into the future.
-A dataset that can only be accessed with a paid subscription or after accepting a use agreement can be said to have been published, but one that is provided by its creator over email is not.
-The status of a dataset located on a researcher's personal website is not entirely clear.
+To publish is to make public, and to make data available is the critical function of data publication.
+Published data must be available not only now, but in the future, which requires preservation as well as access.
+It should be noted that there is no requirement that published data be available to anyone at no cost.

 As a practical matter, publishing a datset means depositing it in a trustworthy repository.
-It is relatively clear what a repository should do– keep the data, unaltered,
+What constitutes "trustworthy" is up to you.
+A number of repository certification schemes exist.
+The most onerous is TRAC/TDR certification, but that's so onerous that only four repositories have gone thorough the process.
+Probably a more typical way to decide trustworthiness is to judge by the organization running it.
+Repositories run by governments or large universities might be consisdered trustworthy (although the effects of the 2013 US government shutdown on PubMed might give one pause).

 ##Citability
-When a researcher uses a published data set in a paper, they should cite the dataset in the reference list.
+When a researcher uses a published data set in a paper, they should cite the dataset in the reference list.[(FORCE11, 2013)][amsterdam_manifesto]
 Data publications have to make this possible.
 This is generally facilitated by assigning a unique permanent identifier, most commonly a DOI, to the dataset.
 As long as the DOI is maintained, it can be used by anyone interested to locate the dataset.
-(It is worth pointing out that assinging a DOI does not, in itself, make something citeable– if the DOI is not maintained, the citation breaks and, conversely a well maintained URL works just as well as a DOI).
+(It is worth pointing out that a DOI is neither sufficient nor necssary for citability– if the DOI is not maintained, the citation breaks and, conversely a well maintained URL works just as well as a DOI).

 ###Simple Case
 In the simplest case, there is substantial agreement that a published dataset should be cited using five elments largely familiar from journal citations: creator(s), title, year, publisher and identifier.